 Click on the video below to view the inauguration of the East Vancouver Train Horn Quiet Zone:

-The city does not have adequate funding for implementation of such quiet zones.
+Typically, the city does not have adequate funding for implementation of such quiet zones.
 As a result, the city has concentrated on working with citizens to identify and develop fair methods to share the cost among those who would benefit from a quiet zone.
 One such method is a Local Improvement District.
 Learn more about what a Local Improvement District is, what it is not and how it works here.
 Additional information about train horn quiet zones can also be found through the web links on the left.

 Federal Railroad Administration